-Foretold “uprising” hits cash-starved Mississippi prisons
+Foretold ‘uprising’ hits cash-starved Mississippi prisons

 While Mississippi provides plenty of inmate alcohol and drug rehabilitation opportunities, prisons remain rife with drugs.
 At Central Mississippi, which in part takes in prisoners just sentenced, 72% of tests showed drugs.
 At South Mississippi, 30% of drug tests came back positive.

 Drugs and violence at prisons that were supposed to be locked down raise questions about whether guards are involved.
-Some low-paid guards have been indicted for smuggling illegal drugs and cellphones to prisoners.
+Some low-paid guards have been indicted for smuggling illegal drugs and cellphones to inmates.
 Bribes to guards may come from money extorted from prisoners’ families.
-Past reports have shown relatives sending cash cards after imprisoned kin were threatened with harm.
+Past reports have shown relatives sending cash cards after imprisoned kin were threatened.

 “When they’re on lockdown, if they can’t keep people safe, we’ve got some administrative issues,” said Scott Colom, a district attorney in northeast Mississippi.

-“They’re on lockdown,” said Canada.
-“You can’t get out of lockdown without keys.”

 More than two-thirds of inmates leave the institutions without a high-school degree or equivalent, yet the three state-run prisons provide adult basic education slots for less than 4% of inmates.
 Only 241 of more than 10,000 inmates completed an adult basic education course in the year ended June 30, 2019.

-Opportunities for vocational education are even fewer.
+Mississippi’s current corrections commissioner, Pelicia Hall, has repeatedly told legislators prisons are understaffed.
 State corrections officials are seeking an additional $67 million in the budget year beginning July 1 at the three state-run prisons.
-That would hire 800 more guards, raise starting salaries for guards from the current $25,650 to $30,370, and increase pay for current employees.
+That would hire 800 more guards, raise guard starting salaries from the current $25,650 to $30,370, and increase pay for current employees.

-The documents state the prisons need more guards to “provide adequate security coverage” for inmates.

-Officials also ask $22.3 million to renovate Unit 29, a Parchman cell block that was one focus of rioting.
+Officials also are requesting $22.3 million to renovate Unit 29 at Parchman, one focus of the rioting.

 Bryant has sought some increased prison funding, but not as much as $67 million.
 And top legislators are recommending the opposite — that Mississippi spend even less next year than this year.

 Amy reported from Atlanta.